The Marine Corps is a “Band of Brothers” and the FMDA represents the best of what our Corps stands for. This Association cuts across:

 D. Life Members

-1. Dues for Life Membership shall be established by the Board of Directors “BOD” upon payment of which the member shall become a Life Member of this Association and exempt from all further regular annual dues.
+1. Dues for Life Membership shall be established by the BOD upon payment of

 E. Annual Dues